akikuno/DAJIN/README.md

 - Dr. Seiya Mizuno at University of Tsukuba
 - Dr. Sinya Ayabe at Riken BioResource Research Center
 - Mr. Yoshihisa Ikeda at University of Tsukuba
-- Mr. Kotaro Sakamoto at University of Tsukuba
+- Dr. Kotaro Sakamoto at University of Tsukuba
 - Ms. Sayaka Suzuki at University of Tsukuba